Principles of Integrating Spheres for use in Laser Measurements

 The analysis above might all sound very convincing but, in practice, nothing is ever quite that easy!

 - Even the best diffusing paints have polar diagrams that fall off with angle a little faster than Cos(B).

 - Nearly all diffusing coatings show a noticeable retro-reflection due to the spherical nature of the diffusing particles.
 Typically you get a few % of the light in a 5 degree cone reflected back around the original laser direction (see, for example, Edwards and Smith, 1981 ).

 - Very few detectors have polar diagrams that go exactly as Cos(D).

 So to get a system which has only a very slight dependence of its signal on the beam position or angle we use a thick transmitting diffuser such as Opal glass in front of the detector to get nearer to the ideal response proportional to Cos(D).
 Of course, the Opal reduces the sensitivity but this may actually be quite useful for high powers.
 For the lowest powers we can recover some of the signal by having a higher sphere gain.
 However, the long term stability is now compromised because if, for example, we have a sphere gain of x10 then the reflectivity of the diffusing paint has only to drop by 1% to give us a 10% reduction in overall sensitivity.
 Using an Opal diffuser in front of the detector also gives a slight wavelength dependence (the sensitivity usually increases with wavelength because then the opal scatters less).

 Despite these difficulties, an integrating sphere can still be useful in the measurement of laser power or energy:

-- The light is spread uniformly over the active area of the detector which is very important in getting the maximum possible linear current.
+- The light is spread uniformly over the whole active area of the detector which is very important in getting the maximum possible linear current.

 - It provides a very useful attenuation.
 This is nearly always needed so that the detector is well within its linear range.